- Estimation model

 A way of understanding this is that by substituting the errors with a one where we investigate the impulse and zero everywhere else, an econometrician can trace this unit shock to the given variable at each time period.

 IR calculation only makes sense between endogenous variables.
 The Macrobond application presently allows only unit residual IR.
 The Macrobond user can investigate the residuals prior to interpreting the IR results.
-For simplicity, the IR is represented as a time series, with values starting at the forecast date, even though they are both unit and dateless.
+For simplicity, the IR is represented as a time series, with values starting at the forecast date.
+The response function has the same unit as response variable, usually expressed in percentage points.
 The IR function outputted by VAR is in reduced or regular form.

 A popular approach to IR has been Cholesky orthogonalization, where the model is first transformed by multiplying it with the Cholesky factor of the residual-covariance matrix, so that responses to orthogonal impulses are attained.
 This is a good idea as far as respecting the idea of isolated effects, but also requires the residuals to have finite variance (Hannsgen, 2010).